tillitis/tillitis-key1/hw/application_fpga/fw/README.md

   start is indeed the correct app.
 This also means that a prospective management app is now verified.

+  We can compute the CDI in two different ways.
+See [Compound Device Identifier computation](#compound-device-identifier-computation) below

   Clean up firmware data structures, enable the system calls, and start the app, which ends the firmware state machine.
 Hardware guarantees that we leave firmware mode automatically when the